 Her Majesty the Queen’s Birthday is a Thai national holiday celebrated on 12th August yearly and is sometimes referred to as National Mother’s Day.

-Visitors touring Thailand in the month of August will notice an aura of appreciation for mothers all over the country.
-The most common expression for this appreciation is buying flowers for mothers.
+Visitors touring Thailand in August will notice an aura of appreciation for mothers nationwide.
+The most common expression of this appreciation is buying flowers for mothers.

 Consequently, the market places are abuzz with activity on the morning of Her Majesty the Queen’s Birthday.
 Locals will often search for merits for their dear matriarchs with the help of feeding monks.

-Thais honour this holiday, so much so that in a number of locations alcohol will not be on sale as a way to honour mothers, both living and those departed.
-It is fairly common for locals to travel over the weekend in order to be with their families.
+Thais honour this holiday, so much so that in many locations, alcohol will not be on sale to honour mothers, both living and those departed.
+It is pretty common for locals to travel over the weekend to be with their families.

 For visitors, this can get a little hectic, making it imperative to make prior travel arrangements.
 Taking part in the celebrations is an insightful way to experience the warmth of the Thai people.